-From MOOCs to digital textbooks, here's what was trending on our Web site last month.
+From free digital textbooks to student piracy, here's what was trending on our website last month.

 To improve the student experience in online courses, we need to focus on community-building, sharing and peer support.

 Course Hero has launched a new Android app featuring crowdsourced study resources for students.

 Online education pioneer Southern New Hampshire U is launching an innovation lab to look for the ideas that will catapult the institution into the future.

 As part of National Reentry Week, the U.S. government announced $5.7 million in grants and a new toolkit aimed at helping previously incarcerated youth and adults transition back into the general population.

 Leaders at Clemson University's Center of Excellence in Digital Creativity have taken an all-or-nothing approach to digital literacy: Nearly 30,000 students and faculty all have access to all the software tools in the Adobe Creative Cloud, along with an impressive collaboratory filled with high-end hardware, collaboration tools, and expert guidance.

 Pearson’s partnership brings a new feature to MyMathLab and MyStatLab that offers students feedback and support while solving math problems.

 Nanodegree students can now visit physical learning centers for in-person instruction.

 WorldWideWhiteboard 6.0 offers several new distance learning options.